madeofpendletonwool/PinePods/README.md

 - [x] Rebuild image Pulling process.
 The current one is just unworkable (It runs a lot better now.
 It spawns 4 workers to handle image gathering.
 Though it still isn't perfect, it hangs a bit occationally but for the time being it's totally usable)
 - [x] Layout Settings page better
 - [x] MFA Logins
+- [x] Allow local downloads to just download the mp3 files direct (Likely only possible on app version)

 ### Pre-beta version